The International Journal of Indigenous Health (IJIH)

 The IJIH, formerly entitled Journal of Aboriginal Health, now re-launched by its new publisher the Aboriginal Health Research Networks Secretariat (AHRNetS) at the University of Victoria is online: http://www.uvic.ca/ijih.

-To commemorate the mandate of the Journals’ inaugural publisher, the National Aboriginal Health Organization (NAHO)1 which was to produce and share high-quality information on First Nations, Métis and Inuit health, this will be an open call for papers within the renewed mandate of IJIH.
+To commemorate the mandate of the Journals’ inaugural publisher, the National Aboriginal Health Organization (NAHO)1 which was to produce and share high-quality information on First Nations, Métis and Inuit health, IJIH is currently accepting papers on a rolling basis within the renewed mandate of IJIH. **Please note that the Call for Papers for Volume 10(1) is now closed.
+Submissions received as of January 2014 and later, will be reviewed for consideration for Volume 10(2) anticipated to be published in late 2014.
+A Call for Papers for Volume 10(2) will be posted to this website in late Spring 2014.

 Published bi-annually by the Aboriginal Health Research Networks Secretariat in Canada, the International Journal of Indigenous Health was established to advance knowledge and understanding to improve Indigenous health.
 The journal seeks to bring knowledge from diverse intellectual traditions together with a focus on culturally diverse Indigenous voices, methodologies and epistemology.